-TYPES OF FOOTBALL SHOTS | In football, your legs mean everything and the more technical kicks you learn, the more weapons you have during a game.
+TYPES OF FOOTBALL SHOTS | In football, your legs mean everything, and the more technical kicks you learn, the more weapons you have during a game.
 Whether youâre a striker, defender, midfielder, or goalkeeper, learning a few techniques is imperative if you want to improve your game.

-So whether youâre a beginner or someone whoâs been playing for years, here are a few different kicks that will come in handy during a football match.
+So whether youâre a beginner or someone whoâs been playing for years, here are a few types of soccer kicks that will be useful during a football match.

 1) The Push

-This is one of the most common kicks in football and is used by players to pass the ball to their teammates.
-Itâs easy to perform, and it’s got a high accuracy, making it the perfect manoeuvre for a quick pass.
+This is one of the most common football kicks and is used by players to pass the ball to their teammates.
+Itâs easy to perform and highly accurate, making it the perfect maneuver for a quick pass.

 In short – All you have to do is make contact with the ball using the centre of the inside of your kicking foot.
 Itâs almost like using a golf putter to push the ball towards another player.

 2) Instep Kick

 Popularly called âvolleyingâ in gully football, the instep kick is a powerful shot that is used primarily for shooting and occasionally for long passes.

 3) Outside Kick

+This tricky manoeuvre can be difficult to master and is often used by players in pro-level games.
 Initially, this kick is great for passing.
 But once youâve learnt it properly, you can use it to shoot, take corner kicks, and clear the ball.

 4) Toe Kick

 Most coaches hate this kick and try to get their players to stop using it.
-However, it can come in handy in situations where the ball is just out of reach and you need to make a quick pass.
+However, it can be useful when the ball is just out of reach, and you must quickly pass.

 5) Back Heel Kick

-The back heel kick is a little difficult to learn, but it becomes easier with practice.
+The backheel kick is a little difficult to learn but becomes easier with practice.
 Itâs one of the more deceptive kicks out there and can confuse a defender if executed properly.

 All you have to do is step over the ball and poke it towards a teammate using the heel of your foot.
 It may sound simple, but a backheel at the right time to the right player can help set up a goal.